 It is worthwhile considering that the timbers in a true log cabin are constantly ‘moving’ as they expand and contract with changing humidity.
 This is of course a relatively small amount once the period of initial shrinkage has finished, but worth keeping in mind.
 This movement is built into any kitchen units, window & door surrounds and structural beams we install, having perfected this science over the years.

 In certain situations we may build an adjustable screw-jack into the structure which may need to be manually adjusted from time to time.
-These are most commonly used to allow a fixed height vertical element such as a beam, stud, steel upright or staircase to be moved with the changes in the logwork around it.
+These are most commonly used to allow a fixed height vertical element such as a beam, stud, steel upright or staircase to be moved with the natural changes in the logwork around it.
 This is nothing to worry about and any adjustable elements should just be checked every three to four months.

-Keep an eye out for discolouration of logs, other signs of ingress such as swelling, black marks, a damp, musty smell and mould as well as pooling water and any build up of mud and dirt on logs.
+Keep an eye out for discolouration of logs and other signs of ingress such as swelling, black marks, a damp, musty smell and mould as well as pooling water and any build up of mud and dirt on logs.
 Prevention is better than cure so if you are inspecting your cabin regularly you will start to notice small changes and nuances in the timbers allowing for early treatment and avoidance of further issues.